 - Several other big-name bloggers have started their own podcasts, including Michael Hyatt, Michael Stelzner and Derek Halpern - and even more recently Seth Godin.

 - I’ve become more confident as a person and better skilled as a speaker.
 It was the perfect stepping stone to conquering my fear of public speaking.
 Next year, I’ve already been booked to speak at 4 different events around the United States, and have been asked to speak at even more events around the world.

 Most importantly, the podcast has enabled me to build a stronger relationship with my audience – much stronger than I could ever do with just my blog alone.
 The language that people use when they describe listening to my podcast is as if I was there speaking to them in person:

-- “Thanks for keep me company while I was…”
+- “Thanks for keeping me company while I was…”

 - “I was scrambling, taking notes while you were talking about…”

 It’s incredible.
 I get emails every single day from listeners who have taken action and are seeing results because of the podcast.
 That is what’s so cool about all of this – people will listen, people will connect and people will take action.
 As a content provider, that’s exactly what you want people to do, and when you feed your voice into people’s heads there is no chance to skim your content or take shortcuts.
 It’s you and them – one on one, except in reality it’s you and potentially millions of other people, all at the same time.